Cycling among the castles of the lowlands and the vineyards of the Tidone Valley

 We then continue toward the embankment and skirting the Tidone stream take the main road to Sarmato.

-A locality known for the story of San Rocco, it is said to have passed through the plague period here and it is still possible to walk a path that follows its traces; it is also possible to visit the castle, now owned by the Zanardi Landi family but probably dating back to the time of the conflict between the Guelphs and Ghibellines.
+A town known for the story of San Rocco, he is said to have passed through the plague period here and it is still possible to walk a path that follows his traces; it is also possible to visit the castle, now owned by the Zanardi Landi family but probably dating back to the time of the conflict between the Guelphs and Ghibellines.
 A tour can be booked to see the inner halls and garden.

 At the end we head to Castel San Giovanni, where we can find typical food, cinema, theater, disco and a bed!